domoskanonos/nidoca-form-helper/README.md

 ## nidoca framework (nidoca-form-helper)

-It's often tedious and time-consuming to read current values ​​from formular fields.
-This little helper class will help you get the job done.
-It finds all form elements (input, select, textarea, button) and automatically reads the current values and return a corresponding model object.
+it's often tedious and time-consuming to read current values ​​from formular fields. this little helper class will help you get the job done. it finds all form elements (input, select, textarea, button), automatically reads out the current values and returned the corresponding model object.

 |project info||
 |:-------------|:-------------|